lare96/pastee4scala/README.md

 Downloading a Paste
 -------
-Downloading a paste is almost identical to uploading, but a plain String containing the paste is returned instead of some sort response class instance.
+Downloading a paste is almost identical to uploading, but a plain String containing the paste is returned instead.
 If there are any problems an ```Exception``` implementation will be thrown.
 An example is displayed below

 ```scala
 try {